jprons02/mapa/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Items you need to install

 * node 12.x
 * npm: 6.x
-* yarn: 1.x
+* yarn: 1.x (not needed if symantic ui react will work with create-react-app)

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 * ```npm install``` on root directory
 * Create dev.js file in config directory